 It’s a little bleak to think about what might happen if you die, but with a substantial amount of equity, you’ll want to make sure it goes to all the right people.
 A lawyer can help you draft a will and can ensure your money is allocated to all the right people.

-Winning the lottery is literally a one in a million opportunity that can change your life.
-Lottery winners should protect themselves from legal ramifications that money can bring.
+Winning the lottery is literally a one-in-a-million opportunity that can change your life.
+Lottery winners should protect themselves from the legal ramifications that money can bring.